uddr/gerrit-checks/src/main/resources/Documentation/rest-api-pending-checks.md

 Request parameters:

-* <a id="checker-param"> `checker`: the UUID of the checker for which pending checks should be listed (optional, if not specified `scheme` must be set)
+* <a id="checker-param"> `checker`: the UUID of the checker for which pending checks should be listed (required)
-* <a id="scheme-param"> `scheme`: the scheme of the checkers for which pending checks should be listed (optional, if not specified `checker` must be set)
 * <a id="state-param"> `state`: state that should be considered as pending (optional, by default the state `NOT_STARTED` is assumed, this option may be specified multiple times to request checks